immutable/imx-core-sdk/README.md

 [Join us on Discord](https://discord.gg/TkVumkJ9D6)

-You can also join the conversation, connect with other projects, and ask questions in our Immutable X Discourse forum.
+You can also join the conversation, connect with other projects, and ask questions in our ImmutableX Discourse forum.

 [Visit the forum](https://forum.immutable.com/)

 #### Still need help?

 You can also apply for marketing support for your project.
-Or, if you need help with an issue related to what you're building with Immutable X, click below to submit an issue.
-Select _I have a question_ or _issue related to building on Immutable X_ as your issue type.
+Or, if you need help with an issue related to what you're building with ImmutableX, click below to submit an issue.
+Select _I have a question_ or _issue related to building on ImmutableX_ as your issue type.

 [Contact support](https://support.immutable.com/hc/en-us/requests/new)